Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

         snapshot_height=-2
         ```

+    !!! info
+        When creating the config file, ensure that the config file is placed in the correct folder.
+        This `script-opts` folder does not exist by default.
+        You will likely have to create the folder.

-        Be sure to restart MPV after changing the config to apply the changes.
+        Additionally, be sure to restart MPV after changing the config to apply the changes.

 ## [Immersive](https://github.com/Ben-Kerman/immersive)